Paper by Erik D. Demaine

 Reference:

-Erik D. Demaine, Robert A. Hearn, Dylan Hendrickson, and Jayson Lynch, “PSPACE-Completeness of Reversible Deterministic Systems”, in Proceedings of the 9th Conference on Machines, Computations and Universality (MCU 2022), Debrecen, Hungary, August 31–September 2, 2022, pages 91–108.
+Erik D. Demaine, Robert A. Hearn, Della Hendrickson, and Jayson Lynch, “PSPACE-Completeness of Reversible Deterministic Systems”, in Proceedings of the 9th Conference on Machines, Computations and Universality (MCU 2022), Debrecen, Hungary, August 31–September 2, 2022, pages 91–108.

 Abstract: